jeffwright13/pytest-fold/README.md

 From top-level directory:

-* `pytest --fold -s <other-pytest-options>`
+* `pytest --fold -s [--fold-tui asciimatics|textual] <other-pytest-options>`

-To quit the TUI, either click the Quit button, or press `Ctrl-X`.
+To quit the Ascimatics TUI, either click the Quit button, or press `Ctrl-X`.
+To quit the Textual TUI, either click the Quit button, or press `Q`.

 ## Known Limitations / Issues
+- `pytest-fold` does not display passed tests (that's not really the use case).
-- You must invoke your Pytest test runs with the `--fold` option **plus** `-s` (see "Usage" above)
+- You must invoke your Pytest test runs with the `--fold` option **plus** `-s` (see "Usage" above).
-- Rudimentary user interface; needs a lot of love.
+- Rudimentary user interfaces; both need a lot of love.
 - Not fully tested with all combinations of output formats.
 Probably some use-cases where things won't work right.
-- It's a plugin, but not tied up and polished yet, and not on PyPi.
 - ERROR output sections are treated just like FAILURES sections.
 It is assumed that the tester will want to see full text output from pytest when their tests cause an error to be asserted.
 - `pytest-fold` does not mark stderr or stdout sections for folding.
 It is assumed that the tester is interested in seeing such output.
 - `pytest-fold` is currently incompatible with `--tb=native` and will cause an INTERNALERROR if run together.
 (TODO: Fix this.)

 ## Contributing
 Contributions are very welcome.
-Please run pylakes and black on your code before submitting a PR (at some point I will implement [pre-commit](https://pypi.org/project/pre-commit/) in this project).
-Tests can be run with `tox`_; please ensure the coverage at least stays the same before you submit a pull request.
-(Although I haven't run these tests in 7 months, so who knows what condition they're in lol)
+Please run pyflakes and black on your code before submitting a PR (at some point I will implement [pre-commit](https://pypi.org/project/pre-commit/) in this project).

 ## License
 Distributed under the terms of the `MIT`_ license, "pytest-fold" is free and open source software.